top of page

 How did you first decide to study art in college?

 I almost talked myself out of majoring in art.
-I was a creative person at heart, but I was convinced that going into the medical field as a Nurse Practitioner would pay the bills.
+I was a creative person at heart, but I was convinced that going into the medical field would pay the bills.
 However, I knew that art would fulfill me in more ways than I could ever imagine.
 I was right!
-I received a BFA in graphic design and became successful in the advertising field.
-And, guess what?
-It paid the bills!
+I received a BFA in graphic design and had a successful career in the advertising field.

 How has your style changed over the years?

-I became obsessed with developing my style which translated into what I would describe as Modern Impressionism.
-My particular painting style is comprised of loose bold brushwork, vibrant color and examining the relationship between lights and darks.
+Like many artists, I started out in realism.
+I became obsessed with developing my style.
+I found that I loved the looser style of brush strokes which translated into what I would describe as Modern Impressionism.
+My particular painting style is comprised of bold brushwork, vibrant color and examining the contrasting relationship between lights and darks.

 Why acrylic paint as a medium?

-I started out working in several different mediums.
 I never committed to a specific medium until I took a class in acrylic painting around the start of the Pandemic.
 Back then, I had time to practice my painting skills and experiment with acrylics.
-I love the fact that it is less toxic than oil, easier to layer, and drying time is relatively fast.
+I love the fact that it is less toxic than oil, easier to paint in layers, and drying time is relatively fast.

 What is a surprising fact about yourself?